jhlagado/ASMOV/README.md

 prints `-1`

-MINTY has a set of bitwise logical operators that can be used to manipulate bits.
+ASMOV has a set of bitwise logical operators that can be used to manipulate bits.
 These operators are:

 `&` performs a bitwise AND operation on the two operands.
 `|` performs a bitwise OR operation on the two operands.